AIDY-F2N/NexSlice-Docker-Compose/README.md

 docker compose -f file.yaml up -d [serviceX]
 ```

-⚠️ Note: docker-compose (with a dash) is the older command.
-The modern syntax is docker compose.
+⚠️ Note: "docker-compose" (with a dash) is the older command.
+The modern syntax is "docker compose".

 ## Prerequisites